AI Automation/Logistics & Supply Chain

 Syntora is an AI automation agency specializing in custom voice AI for logistics.
 We build systems that let drivers report ETAs and status updates via voice call.

-Scope depends on the complexity of your backend systems.
-A business using a single, modern Transportation Management System (TMS) with a documented REST API is a straightforward build.
-A company running on a legacy, on-premise ERP with no API requires building a secure data connector first, which adds to the timeline.
+The scope of such an engagement depends on the complexity of your existing backend systems.
+A business using a single, modern Transportation Management System (TMS) with a documented REST API represents a straightforward build.
+A company running on a legacy, on-premise ERP with no API would require building a secure data connector first, which adds to the overall timeline.

 What Problem Does This Solve?